 Although everything is capped as “learning Chinese”, it is really learning different versions of Chinese, like layers of a vertical entity.
 In other words, learning Chinese at different levels is, in its essence, to learn the Chinese language with a gradual change of texture.

 The vocabulary gradually changes from daily objects to more abstract concepts, and the texts change from straightforward questions and answers to more elaborate analyses.
 Without these subtle and gradual changes, students will not achieve meaningful progression.

 The worst scenario is that the vocabulary remains the primary focus of Chinese lessons, consequently students will be stalled at a beginner’s level for a very long time.
 The other extreme is that the changes from one level to the next are too abrupt and big, students will not be able to move on.

 The Content and the Structure of MSL Master Chinese Courses

 When designing the content and structuring Chinese courses, I took great consideration of students’ needs and the vertical dimension of the Chinese language.

-The aim is to present Chinese texts which gradually become more and more complex, and to define the areas of study to small chunks, and providing sufficient opportunities for listening and speaking practice.
+The aim is to present Chinese texts which gradually become more and more complex and best correlate with this vertical dimension.

 The two series of Chinese textbooks, Mandarin Express series and Chinese Reading and Writing series, work remarkably well to constitute an effective learning path for students to progress steadily from one level to the next.

-Learning Chinese is lots of fun and brings a tremendous sense of achievement, especially when students are conscious of this vertical depth of the dynamics in teaching and learning.
+Learning Chinese is lots of fun and brings a tremendous sense of achievement, especially when students are conscious of this vertical depth of the dynamics in their learning.